atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [132]
 hitherto refrained discovering my affections, impute it not to the defect of my benevolence, but rather to the zeal which I had to make proof of your constancy.—But now I call the gods to witness, that, from my heart, I adore none but Plivio, the morning star of my felicity.”

-“The prince was now completely happy, and thought himself over-paid for all his former anxieties.--“Divine Mersilva,” said he, “ if my tongue could express, or my mind discover the never-dying fidelity which is imprinted in my breast, I should acknowledge myself bound to nature, and indebted to art, for enduing me with so great a felicity.—Yet, I beseech you to believe, that I have grounded my constancy upon so sure a foundation, and my fidelity upon so firm a
+The prince was now completely happy, and thought himself over-paid for all his former anxieties.-“Divine Mersilva,” said he, "if my tongue could express, or my mind discover the never-dying fidelity which is imprinted in my breast, I should acknowledge myself bound to nature, and indebted to art, for enduing me with so great a felicity.—Yet, I beseech you to believe, that I have grounded my constancy upon so sure a foundation, and my fidelity upon so firm a
 [133]
-a resolution, that neither the alluring events of prosperity, nor the terrifying threats of misfortune, can either extenuate by flattering shadows, or extinguish by frowning substance; let the memory of our tender affections, break the waves of discontent; and let the novelty of our friendship, triumph over insinuating disconsolation;—the gods seem to sympathize our amity, and Fortune herself delights to crown our friendship.—Despair is the path to destruction;—therefore, cheer up your spirits, and let a pleasant countenance gild the face of day; and to retaliate your affection, take my heart and hand, as a pledge of my immortal constancy.
+a resolution, that neither the alluring events of prosperity, nor the terrifying threats of misfortune, can either extenuate by flattering shadows, or extinguish by frowning substance; let the memory of our tender affections, break the waves of discontent; and let the novelty of our friendship, triumph over insinuating disconsolation;—the gods seem to sympathize our amity, and Fortune herself delights to crown our friendship.—Despair is the path to destruction;—therefore, cheer up your spirits, and let a pleasant countenance gild the face of day; and to retaliate your affection, take my heart and hand, as a pledge of my immortal constancy."

 Mersilva was well-pleased with the return of his affection, and comforted herself with the assurance of his fidelity.— [134]